Cigaras/IPTV.bundle/README.md

 ...
 ```

-Recomended software for XMLTV generation would be [**WebGrab+Plus**](http://www.webgrabplus.com/), please refer to its [documentation](http://www.webgrabplus.com/documentation/quick-start) on how to set it up.
+Recommended software for XMLTV generation would be [**WebGrab+Plus**](http://www.webgrabplus.com/), please refer to its [documentation](http://www.webgrabplus.com/documentation/quick-start) on how to set it up.

-Please note, program guide is quite demanding on resources and I do not recomend using XMLTV file that has more channels than You actualy need and the shorter the period its generated for the better.
+Please note, program guide is quite demanding on resources and I do not recommend using XMLTV file that has more channels than You actually need and the shorter the period its generated for the better.

 ### Compatible devices and limitations ###
 By default Plex Media Server [does](http://forums.plex.tv/discussion/84637/problems-getting-live-http-stream-into-channel) [not](https://forums.plex.tv/discussion/comment/475261#Comment_475261) transcode live streams and leaves this job to clients.
 In some clients it is possible to **switch [Direct Play and Direct Streaming](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) off** and then server will do the heavy lifting, but some clients are out of luck and will only play streams they are able to handle natively.

-Here is a bunch of Plex clients and some testing results, keep in mind that apps are beeing updated constantly and folowing list might (and usualy will) be outdated:
+Here is a bunch of Plex clients and some testing results, keep in mind that apps are being updated constantly and following list might (and usually will) be outdated:

 * **Desktop apps**:
   * **[Plex Media Center]** - no longer in production but you can get one from ~~[old Plex Wiki page](https://oldwiki.plexapp.com/index.php?title=Downloads#Plex_Media_Center_.28PMC_-_standalone_client.29)~~  [Plex Downloads Archive][Plex Media Center] or [cnet.com](http://download.cnet.com/Plex-Media-Center/3000-2139_4-75754342.html), plays [most streams][6] without problems, latest known version 0.9.5.4;